Get

 When Should I See a Veterinarian?

 While paw tucking is generally harmless, there are instances when it warrants veterinary attention.
-If your dog displays signs of discomfort, pain, abnormal gait, or persistent paw tucking that interferes with their daily activities, it’s crucial to schedule a visit with your veterinarian.
+If your dog displays signs of discomfort, pain, abnormal gait, or persistent paw tucking that interferes with their daily activities, it’s crucial to schedule a visit with a veterinarian.
 They can conduct a thorough examination and perform any necessary diagnostic tests to identify and address any underlying health issues.

 woman looking at border collie dog while having vet check up